London St Patrick's Day Festival 2018

 Good, old-fashioned fudge from Clonakilty, West Cork, Ireland.

-Finally, on Sunday 18 March, as the excitement of the parade and Trafalgar Square comes to a close, stroll over to Leicester Square where the Prince Charles Cinema will screen our final feature film at 6:30pm.
+As the excitement of the Parade and Trafalgar Square comes to a close, stroll over to Leicester Square where the Prince Charles Cinema will screen our final film event at 6:30pm: The Double UK Premiere screenings of An Béal Bocht (30mins) and Kíla: Pota Óir (60mins), accompanied by a Q&A with director Anthony White and members of Kíla.
+Tickets are available from The Prince Charles Cinema website.

 The St. Patrick's Film Festival London is programmed and coordinated by Irish Film London, in association with the Mayor of London.